How important is undergraduate research?

 How important is the GRE?

 Many schools are re-evaluating the importance of the GRE.
 For students admitted to our program there is little correlation between GRE scores and probability of getting a Ph.D., but students admitted mostly have around average or higher physics GRE scores.
 Different subfields place different amounts of emphasis on the physics and general GREs - almost none in some cases - so try talking to faculty in your areas of interest.
+We generally require the GRE physics subject test for physics applicants, but it is optional for astronomy applicants.
+Due to COVID-19, we are recommending but not requiring the physics subject test for AY 20-21 physics applicants.

 Is there a minimum GPA for admission?